 Sportzentrum Mitte turns Nonntal into a real movement district

 The City of Salzburg presents Sportzentrum Mitte at Unipark Nonntal as a multifunctional sports complex with athletics, basketball, a fun court, beach volleyball and more.
-That matters for teens because the district does not just have a walking route.
-It has actual sports ground.
+That matters for teens: the district has actual sports ground and still stays easy to explain without a car.

 The boulder wall and calisthenics area add free structure